It is a moment of complete vulnerability when you can bravely and honestly admit that your self-esteem is in the gutter.

 And they laugh.

 Most people appreciate the sense of humor, and magnitude of the question.
-But then they still look at me and ask,
+But then they still look at me and ask, "so really - what do I do?"

 We want there to be a simple answer, and there isn't.
 The culprit for low self-esteem is usually a negative program (or programs) running in our subconscious.
 For example, "I don't deserve to be happy."
 Depending on your belief system, these programs could have been instilled in us by life experience, childhood, parents, genetic makeup, or even from past lives.